jRicardoLima/CI4-Rollup-Lit/README.md

 ✅ Best practice:
 Place this call in your main layout view (for example app/Views/layouts/default.php), so all child views automatically load the frontend assets.

+## 🔄 Updating

+After updating the package via Composer:

+composer update jricardolima/ci4-lit-rollup

+Run the init command again to generate any new files:

+php spark frontend:init

+⚠️ Existing configuration files will NOT be overwritten.
+If a new version introduces changes to configs or scripts, please check the CHANGELOG for manual steps.

 📄 **License**

 MIT